kiduswb/kiduswb/README.md

 ### Welcome!
-I'm Kidus and I build things for the web and that little computer you carry around in your pocket.
+My name is Kidus and I build software for humans.

 - 🔭 I’m currently working on <b>a top secret project (shhh)</b>